TypicalModMaker/minecraft-mass-server-scanner/README.md

 # How to run it:
-1. Edit config.json and put your mongoDB details there, ports you wish to scan and the IP range.
+1. Edit config.json and put your mongoDB details, ports you wish to scan and the IP range.

 2. Install requirements.
 ```